Bon Appétit, Your Majesty: Reception

+Critical response

+On Rotten Tomatoes, 80% of 5 reviews by critics are positive.

 According to FlixPatrol, a global OTT ranking site, the series ranked third worldwide and reached the top position on Netflix in 23 countries.

 Bon Appétit, Your Majesty ranked fourth in Netflix's Global Top 10 TV (Non-English) category two days after its release and entered the top 10 in 93 countries and regions, with 9.4 million hours watched by 3.5 million viewers in its first week.
 It remained on the chart as No. 2 for its second and third week, respectively.
-It recored 43 million hours watched by 8.1 million viewers for its second week.
+It recorded 43 million hours watched by 8.1 million viewers for its second week.
 On its fourth and fifth week, the series ranked topped the chart for 2 consecutive weeks.

-On October 21, 2025, Netflix identified the series as one of its hit titles in its third-quarter 2025 earnings report.
+On October 21, 2025, Netflix identified the series as one of its hit titles in its third-quarter of 2025 earnings report.
+In the same day, the cast and crew had a vacation to Da Nang, Vietnam to celebrate the drama's widespread success.

-During the 2025 APEC CEO Summit, Laurence de Barbois, the CEO of GS1, remarked that she had become interested in Korean cosmetics, K-beauty, and Korean lifestyle through watching K-dramas, noting Bon Appetit, Your Majesty as the most recent series she had watched.

 On November 6, 2025, Studio Dragon cited the series as one of the works that contributed to its return to profitability in the third quarter of 2025.